Texas A&M stuns reigning champ UNC 86-65 in NCAA 2nd round - WDEF

 AP Photo/Gerry Broome

+“We had a certain togetherness today,” said the 6-foot-10 Tyler Davis, who had 18 points and nine rebounds for the Aggies.
+“We didn’t have the fastest start, but we were together the whole time.”

-Robert Williams finished with 13 rebounds, helping the Aggies take a 50-36 edge while shooting 52 percent – including 10 of 24 from 3-point range.
+Another 6-10 forward, Robert Williams, finished with 13 rebounds, helping the Aggies take a 50-36 edge while shooting 52 percent – including 10 of 24 from 3-point range.

 Joel Berry II scored 21 points in his final game for the second-seeded Tar Heels (26-11), who were trying to reach their third straight Final Four.
 But they ended up falling to 34-2 in NCAA games in their home state, the only other loss coming in 1979.